onion108/JSMake/README.md

 # JSMake

-A nodejs library to help you construct the project using node.js(or typescript).
+**JSMake** is a NodeJS library which aims on helping you make build scripts using JavaScript (or TypeScript, if you like, but JavaScript seems to be more convenient because you don't need to compile), an awesome scripting language.
+We use `node` as the officially-supported interpreter.
+You can also port this library to other platforms like `deno` if you like.

+## Why not `makefile`?
+Yes. `makefile` is an awesome tool to make build scripts.
+If you really likes it, you don't need to learn how to use it painfully.
+We're not meaning to take `makefile`'s place, but offer another choice for those Javascript-lovers who don't know `makefile` or shell scripts well to quickly build their build scripts.
+So if you're already fluent in using `makefile` and don't want to learn a new stuff similar, you can still use `makefile` as your build script language.
+Of course, if you want to learn and use this new library to write your build scripts even if you're fluent in `makefile` or other similar stuffs, welcome to the world of JSMake!

 ## Installation
 Can't you use `npm install`?
-I don't want to each you again...
+I don't want to teach you again...
 Hey!
-Don't hit me.
-OKOK, I'll write a little about how to install this.
+Don't hit on me :wink:.
+Well, I'll write a little about how to install this.
 First you need to create an node package in the directory where you want to build the project.
 Just `cd` to the directory and type:
 ```
 npm init